magenx/Magento-2-docker-demo/README.md

 - Manages comprehensive change documentation automatically
 - Integrates with PR approval workflows for access control
 - Keeps all the wworkflow messages and comments in PR
+> To maintain SOC 2 compliance, this template assumes all related testing and publishing workflows also adhere to compliance requirements, and that branch protection rules are properly configured.

 ## Workflow Highlights